 - Applications include single cell isolation for extraction of DNA, RNA, protein or metabolites from nearly any biological system, allowing downstream (cell-specific) analyses such as for example PCR, RNA-sequencing, qRT-PCR, microarray, genetic fingerprinting, 2-D protein gels, mass-spec analyses (LC-MS/MS/MALDI).
 See Leica science lab for more information.

-- Fully automated high-end upright microscope (DM6000B).
-Dedicated LMD objectives available: 5x, 10x, 20x, 40x and 63x.
+- Fully automated high-end upright microscope.
+Dedicated LMD objectives available: 5x, 10x, 20x, and 40x.

-- Special membrane coated (PEN) glass or frame slides is recommended for mounting tissue sections.
+- Special membrane coated (PEN) glass or frame slides are recommended for mounting tissue sections.

-- Fully integrated fluorescence, allows live cutting within bright-field and fluorescence (BGR filters for DAPI, FITC, TRITC/PI) mode.
+- Fully integrated fluorescence allows live cutting within bright-field and fluorescence (BGR filters for DAPI, FITC, TRITC/PI) mode.

-- UV laser 349 nm solid state diode (120 µJ, pulse frequency 10 – 5000 Hz, pulse length < 4 ns), with continuously adjustable laser aperture, speed and focus.
+- UV laser 349 nm solid state diode (120 µJ, pulse frequency 10 – 5000 Hz, pulse length < 4 ns), with continuously adjustable laser aperture, speed, and focus.